AGLAVAN99/book-search-app/README.md

 - Java
 * Spring Boot (Java)
 + Elasticsearch REST API
-* For Front-end: HTML,CSS,JS
+* For Front-end: React

 ## Why these technologies?

 - Java: Elasticsearch itself is written in Java and it's easier for me to use
 - Spring Boot (Java): It gives an easier, quicker path to set up, configure, and run apps
 - Elasticsearch REST API: It's designed for full-text search, and it's highly scalable and customizable
-- Front-end: HTML,CSS,JS : Ease of use and creativity in desinging the app
+- Front-end: React

 ## Rest API Design